QuantumKeyUYU/zilant-encrypt-/docs/USAGE.md

 - **Inspect / Check** tab: choose a container, optionally enable “Run full integrity check” with a password, then click **Inspect container** to view a read-only report (version, volumes, PQ availability, and validation status) without decrypting payloads.
+- Version is displayed in the window title and in the About dialog for quick verification.

 ## CLI quickstart